yugabyte/ybu/TFE/YBU-31/ybu-31.md

 ![EC2 configuration details page will have similar values including the IAM role and auto-assignment of the public IP.](./assets/images/70-configure_ec2_1600x700.png)

-> **Important:** Select "Delete on Termination", when selecting the additional storage for a demo otherwise the EBS volume will remain even after the EC2 instance is terminated.
+> **Important:** Select "Delete on Termination", when selecting the additional storage for a demo otherwise the EBS volume will continue to  even after the EC2 instance is terminated.

 SSH into the EC2 once it is running to configure the environment for the Yugabyte Platform Management Console.